Ask the question - How much is my car worth?

-When determining your car’s value, it’s important to distinguish between the different types of values you may encounter:
+When determining your car’s value, it’s important to ask the following question: How much is my car worth and why is that the amount?
+In order to find the true value of your car, you need to distinguish between the different types of values you may encounter:

 Retail value refers to the amount you’ll be expected to pay for a car, at a dealership, that’s similar to yours in terms of model and history.
 This is not how much you’ll receive if you sell it on your own.
 Dealers tack on additional costs, so the retail price is generally a significant amount more than its trade-in value.
 Retail value is also often a much higher amount than a private seller would charge for a car in similar condition.